Creating the human conditions for successful team integration

 Action

-• Psychological safety first: we facilitated workshops to build trust, encourage open dialogue, and allow individuals to express concerns without judgement.
+• Scoping and building psychological safety: we facilitated workshops to build trust, encourage open dialogue, and allow individuals to express concerns without judgement, accelerating alignment.

 Impact